spacemeshos/multiple_post_services_demo/readme.md

 2. Go to DAGU and execute the `init` DAG.
 It will set up the post data with `postcli`, retrieve the `goldenATX` from the node API, and copy the `identity.key` from each post data folder to the node data directory.
 3. Confirm the initialization was successful by checking that the DAGU status for that DAG is `finished`.
 4. Stop the node.
-This is necessary because the node does not reload keys from disk by design.
+This is necessary because the node does not reload keys from the disk by design.
 5. Remove the `local.key` file from the node data directory.
 The setup of multiple post services requires the deletion of the node's `local.key` file.
 The node will not start if this file is present.
 6. Restart the node with the same command as in step 1 and keep it running.